dodyvirgiawan/act.io/README.md

 # Demo
 https://actio-todo.herokuapp.com/

-Notes: The reminder feature might not work properly as I don't have any credits left from vonage API. *frown*
+Notes: The reminder feature might not work properly as I don't have any credits left from vonage API. :(